Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 - The Jemez Mountain Trail Scenic Byway

-Both of these Byways offer stunning views and a calm drive through the forest.
+These Byways offer stunning views and a calm drive through the forest.
 Fewer chances of wildlife encounters, but sometimes you may experience a few of them crossing the Byways.

 Most Popular Things to Do in Santa Fe New Mexico